 It’s every mother’s dream to deliver healthy children.
-There are those who have kids unexpectedly and only make changes in their lives once they find out they are having a baby.
-Also, there are those who plan the whole thing from the onset.
+Many women have kids unexpectedly and make changes in their lives once they find out while others plan the whole thing from the onset.

 If you opt for planning, there are key tips that you need to remember in order to have a smoother process.

-Here are some of those tips that you can use as you prepare for your pregnancy.
+Here are some of those tips that you can use as you prepare for your pregnancy:Preconception check-ups are important

 Generally, most people tend to think about the weight changes that come during pregnancy.
-In real sense, your weight even before the pregnancy has a major role to play.
-If you are underweight and don’t get enough nutrients, you might struggle with the pregnancy and the baby will end up being affected.
+In the real sense, your weight even before pregnancy has a major role to play.
+If you are underweight and don’t get enough nutrients, you might struggle with the pregnancy and the baby will end up being affected as well.
 If you are overweight, you might have trouble as well and the baby might be at risk of developing a host of health problems.

-It’s also important to ensure that you eliminate toxic behaviors such as addictions.
-Take the time to get help from professionals.
-When you are still deep within any unhealthy addictive behaviors, it might not be the right time to try for a baby.
+It’s also important to ensure that you eliminate toxic behaviours such as addictions.
+Take the time to get help from other parties who specialize in similar addictions you may have.
+When you are still deep within these behaviours, it might not be the right time to try for a baby.
 If you are not on good terms with your partner but you both still want a child, get some couples counselling to eliminate any negative feelings towards each other.
-This will ensure that your child will have a stable environment as you raise him or her.
+This will ensure that your child will have a stable environment as you raise them.Think about your work

 This is the best time to start thinking about issues to do with work policies and your rights as an expectant mother.
 You might want to plan around your work schedules and due dates so this is a great opportunity to do so.
 Start thinking of the right approach when telling your employee you are pregnant and scout for someone who will handle your work while you’ll be away.
 This is one of the most crucial elements of pregnancy planning.